 Traveling Safely During the Pandemic

-- Avoid touching as few surfaces as possible.
+- Touch as few surfaces as possible.
 Don’t lean on the check-in counter and be sure to wash your hands after the security checkpoint.

 - Use sanitizing wipes to wipe surfaces of any furniture you sit in while waiting to board your plane.